harari-asaf/abnormal_behavior_detection_Simulations/README.md

 # Abnormal Behavior Detection in a Robotic Swarm - Swarm Simulation
 Here is the code for simulating drones swarm flights with anomalies using Microsoft AirSim Simulator.
 This simulations been used in the "The Challenge of Abnormal Behavior Detection in a Robotic Swarm" paper.
+To recieve ready to use data please contect us via email.

 ## Getting Started
 First of all, make sure you have downloaded [Airsim](https://github.com/microsoft/AirSim), you got Unreal engine on your computer, and the [Blocks Enviroment](https://microsoft.github.io/AirSim/unreal_blocks/) is set up.